g-jgreen/documentation/content/api/rest.md

 "https://sandbox.waylay.io/api/resources"
 ```

-#### Update resource
+## Update resource

-In order to update a resource, you need to put your resource Id in the path as in the example below:
+In order to update a resource, you need to put your resource Id in the path

 ```bash
 curl -i --user apiKey:apiSecret -H "Content-Type: application/json" -X PUT \